Sao Tome and Principe

 Travel papers and visas

-Bulgarian citizens travelling to Sao Tome (holders of regular, official and diplomatic passports) do not need a visa for stays of up to 14 days.
+Bulgarian citizens travelling to Sao Tome (holders of regular, official and diplomatic passports) do not need a visa for stays of up to 15 days, counted from the day of arrival in the country.

 Certifications and legalizations: